FDA guides on development plans for Immuron's new oral therapeutic for gut-mediated pathogens (NASDAQ:IMRN)

-Immuron (NASDAQ:IMRN) surges 89% premarket after the Naval Medical Research Center (NMRC) received written FDA guidance in relation to the clinical development pathway of Company's new investigational drug being developed for the treatment of moderate to severe campylobacteriosis and Enterotoxigenic Escherichia coli infections.
+Immuron (NASDAQ:IMRN) surges 89% premarket after the Naval Medical Research Center (NMRC) received written FDA guidance in relation to the clinical development pathway of the company's new investigational drug being developed for the treatment of moderate to severe campylobacteriosis and Enterotoxigenic Escherichia coli infections.

 The company expects to conduct two human phase II clinical trials in 2021.